University Librarian Jobs in USA with Visa Sponsorship

 Do University Librarian positions qualify for H-1B sponsorship?

-Yes, University Librarian roles typically qualify for H-1B sponsorship when they require specialized knowledge in library science, information systems, or subject expertise.
+Yes, University Librarian roles typically qualify for H-1B visa sponsorship when they require specialized knowledge in library science, information systems, or subject expertise.
 The position must require a bachelor's degree in library science or a related field, and most academic library positions meet this standard.

 What degree do I need for H-1B sponsorship as a University Librarian?